arxsheikh/electron-react-boilerplate/readme.md

 Electron React Boilerplate

 Electron React Boilerplate
 ==========================

 Welcome to the Electron React Boilerplate!
-This project is designed to help developers quickly set up an Electron-based desktop application with React.
-Whether you're building a small tool or a large-scale application, this boilerplate provides a solid foundation for your project.
+This project is meticulously crafted to empower developers in swiftly establishing an Electron-based desktop application integrated with React.
+Whether your aim is to construct a compact utility or an expansive, large-scale application, this boilerplate furnishes a robust and adaptable foundation for your project.

 Table of Contents
 -----------------